 When there are upcoming races at Doomben, this page will display Doomben tip statistics from people working in the racing industry, expert form analysts, and punters who reckon they are just as good as the respected names.
-Have a look at these stats, and you'll soon find out whose Doomben tips to follow, whether it be the tips from the likes of Queensland expert racing form analyst Chris Nelson, or an unheralded amateur who really knows their stuff.
+Have a look at these stats, and you'll soon find out whose Doomben selections to follow, whether it be the likes of Queensland expert racing form analyst Chris Nelson, or an unheralded amateur who really knows their stuff.

-When race fields for Doomben aren't available, this page will instead show a leaderboard with the tipster's names, ranked by profit win percentage by default, using the historical records all past tips placed at Doomben.
-Our leaderboard is meritocratic in that anybody can find themselves on the top, provided that their tips at Doomben perform consistently well.
+When race fields for Doomben aren't available, this page will instead show a leaderboard with the tipster's names, ranked by profit win percentage by default, using the historical records all past selections placed at Doomben.
+Our leaderboard is meritocratic in that anybody can find themselves on the top, provided that they perform at Doomben consistently.

 Located six kilometres north west of Brisbane's CBD in the suburb of Ascot, Doomben Racecourse was opened in 1933, and is within spitting distance of Brisbane's second premier racecourse Eagle Farm.
 Like its racecourse neighbour, Doomben was turned into a military home for Allied troops during World War Two, before being reopened in 1946.

 Before the winter carnival reaches its zenith at Eagle Farm, there is an impressive list of races to get through at Doomben in May.
 These are highlighted by Doomben's two Group One races, the Doomben Cup and the Doomben 10,000.
 Run over 2,200 the Doomben cup is unique in that it can be won by stayers as well as middle distance runners.
 However, the Doomben 10,000 is purely for sprinters, and a race that top Australian short distance gallopers look to target at least once in their careers.